yorkbill/get-support/assign-user-access-cases.md

 For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/account?topic=account-migrated_permissions).
 The migrated permission access groups do include the IAM policy on the user management service with the viewer role assigned.
 {: note}

-The following table shows the roles and actions required to work with cases:
+The following table shows the roles and actions that are required to work with cases:

 | Role          | Action                                                                              |
 |---------------|-------------------------------------------------------------------------------------|